simonucl/SkillWeaver/README.md

 ### Prompt Organization

-The prompts have all been organized into separate .md files and put under `webrover/templates`.
+The prompts have all been organized into separate .md files and put under `skillweaver/templates`.

+## Disclaimer

+This dataset was collected and released solely for research purposes, with the goal of making the web more accessible via language technologies.
+The authors are strongly against any potential harmful use of the data or technology to any party.